researchdata-sheffield/dataviz-hub/pages/orda/link.md

 ## Prerequisites

 You will first need to prepare a small metadata visualisation.yaml file describing your visualisation.
-Create this via a [web form][webyaml] or [manually][yaml].
+Create this via a [web form](http://vis-yaml.shef.ac.uk/){: target="_blank" } or [manually][yaml].

 ## Where data has been uploaded and published in ORDA